-Baked beans go with so many meals.
-They're especially good with sandwiches and grilled meats - burgers, brats, pork chops, chicken, nearly anything!
+Baked beans go with almost any main dish.
+They're especially good with sandwiches and grilled meats - hot dogs, burgers, brats, pork chops, chicken, etc!

 Texture and flavor!
-One thing I love about these beans is the texture of the soft beans, the meaty ground beef and the crisp bacon pieces.
+One thing I love about this hearty side dish is the texture of the soft beans, the meaty ground beef and the crisp bacon pieces.
 And of course, the flavor is important!

 The bacon brings a lovely smokiness to the beans and the brown sugar gives it a richer flavor.
-Simple canned baked beans can be alright, but these blow any can of beans out of the water!!
+Simple canned beans are alright, but this baked beans with ground beef recipe will blow any can of beans out of the water!!